How We Build Energy Efficient Homes

-If we didn’t take this precaution and pay this much attention to these types of details, cold would be able to come in much easier.
+If we didn’t take this precaution and pay this much attention to these types of details, the cold would be able to come in much easier.
 This is a technique unique that is definitely not standard in the industry.

 In almost any home, band boards are the number one culprit for air penetration and loss.

 Band board is the material that covers the space between the floors of your home.
-There are gaps on this section of the exterior of the home that needs to be insulated.
+There are gaps in this section of the exterior of the home that needs to be insulated.
 To fill them, we use spray foam insulation – mainly because there is no other product that can get in there as effectively.

 This spray foam covers and fills all the nooks and crannies.
-Because there isn’t a wall cavity in the floors like there is the walls, this method of insulation is a MUST for preventing air penetration.
+Because there isn’t a wall cavity in the floors like there are the walls, this method of insulation is a MUST for preventing air penetration.